alexfraze/A-W_Creamery/to-do.md

 9. comment code and user test
 10. password test that it is updating
 11. add phase 3 asthentics and new logo. maybe more colors and asethicts but its only worth 10 pts so dont do too much here.
+12. write a design notes section in the read-me about certain design choices and features of my phase 5 project.

 Current:
 1. add nested forms